dnvgl/qats/README.md

 handles [SIMA](https://www.dnvgl.com/services/marine-operations-and-mooring-analysis-software-sima-2324) hdf5 (.h5) files,
 Matlab (version < 7.3) .mat files, CSV files and more.

-QATS also features a GUI which offers efficient and low threshold processing and vizualisation of time series.
+QATS also features a GUI which offers efficient and low threshold processing and visualization of time series.
 It is perfect for inspecting, comparing and reporting:
 - time series
 - power spectral density distributions